clelidm/MinCompSpin_BasisSearch128/README.md

    For the process in varying representation, the file `All_Bases_inR0.dat` contains all the successive bases found written in the original representation (i.e. in the original basis variables); the file `All_Bases_inRi.dat` contains  all the successive bases found written in the current basis representation `Ri`: this file should always end with the identity basis (which means that the algorithm has properly converged).

  - **Interpreting the printed Basis:**  How to read the output Basis?

    The best basis found is printed as a list of binary strings, each one encoding a basis variable (i.e., a spin operator): spins with a bit equal to '1' are included in the operators, spins with a '0' don't.
 Variables are organized in the same order as in the original datafile, i.e. the i-th spin from the right in the operator corresponds to the i-th spin from the right in the original datafile.

-     >      For example, for the "Shape" dataset with 9 binary variables, the exhaustive search finds the following basis:
+     >      For example, for the "Shape" dataset with 9 binary variables,
      >
+     >      The exhaustive search finds the following basis:
-     >      The following MCM has 3 parts:   1	000000011	 Indices = 	9	8
+     >                                       1	000000011	 Indices = 	9	8
      >                                       2	000000101	 Indices = 	9	7
      >                                       3	000001001	 Indices = 	9	6
      >                                       4	000110000	 Indices = 	5	4